datagrok-ai/public/help/develop/admin/deploy/deploy-amazon-terraform.md

 and [AWS S3](https://aws.amazon.com/s3/).

 We considered a lot of typical security nuances during the Terraform code development.
-As a result, you will create a Datagrok infrastructure in AWS which applies to all standard security policies.
+As a result, you will create a Datagrok infrastructure in AWS that applies to all standard security policies.

 More information about Datagrok design and components: